 There are books about Marianne Faithfull.
 Check the addresses below.

-Memories, Dreams And Reflections with David Dalton published by London, Fourth Estate, October 2007 (image) is available at our library [English 782.42164092 FAI - (ART)] but it's not on loan.
+Memories, Dreams And Reflections with David Dalton published by London, Fourth Estate, October 2007 (image) are available at our library [English 782.42164092 FAI - (ART)] but it's not on loan.
 Strange isn't it?

-She is frequently baffled at her image in the press because when she opens the newspaper she reads of her own demise: Sixties Star in Death Plunge and "mortified by her history of reckless behavior; not to mention her near-death experience in Singapore while looking for an opium den (Reviewed at: amazon.com)."
+She is frequently baffled at her image in the press because when she opens the newspaper she reads of her own demise: Sixties Star in Death Plunge and "mortified by her history of reckless behaviour; not to mention her near-death experience in Singapore while looking for an opium den (Reviewed at amazon.com)."

 Blogger has not read any of them but some titles could be available in the bookshops.
 Perhaps some copies could be available for loan?
 Must be the 'opium den episode'.
 Not good for youthful minds.
 Staining our clean image?
 Comment anyone?